cozywigwam/cozywigwam.github.io/about.md

 - [Twitter]
 - [Github]

-I'm an upbeat and cheerful person.
 My other interests include speedcubing, poetry, armchair philosophy, sometimes pinball, and more birds.
 Since moving to SF from NY, I've been having fun trying to learn to surf.
 I prefer open knowledge, reality checks, and optimism to negativity, pretense, and opacity.

 I find tremendous inspiration from others across the web, and I would like to say thanks to those who operate on a high level and share & contribute so much with the online community.
-In particular:
+A small subset:

 - Nicolas Bevacqua [@nzgb](https://twitter.com/nzgb)
 - Steve Losh [@stevelosh](https://twitter.com/stevelosh)